jakobhoeg/nextjs-ollama-llm-ui/README.md

 Use a pre-build package from one of the supported package managers to run a local environment of the web interface.
 Alternatively you can install from source with the instructions below.

+> [!NOTE]
+> If your frontend runs on something other than `http://localhost` or `http://127.0.0.1`, you'll need to set the OLLAMA_ORIGINS to your frontend url.
+>
+> This is also stated in the [documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server):
+>
+> `Ollama allows cross-origin requests from 127.0.0.1 and 0.0.0.0 by default.
+Additional origins can be configured with OLLAMA_ORIGINS`

 ## Install from source

 **1. Clone the repository to a directory on your pc via command prompt:**